The simultaneous conjugacy problem in groups of piecewise linear functions: The Stair Algorithm

-\emph{Proof.} (i) Without loss of generality we can assume that the initial slopes of $y,z$ are the same (otherwise the set $C_{PL_0(J)}(y,z)$ is obviously empty and any map will do).
+\begin{proof} (i) is an immediate corollary of Lemma~\ref{sec:unque}. (ii) Without loss of generality we can assume that the initial slopes of $y,z$ are the same (otherwise the set $C_{\PL_+(J)}(y,z)$ is obviously empty and any map will do).
 We define the map $\rho_\lambda:J \to \mathbb{R}_+$ as